philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 `unsubscribeA` when called, removes listenerA from the listeners array and `unsubscribeB` also removes listenerB from the listeners array.

-Next we ran dispatch function, which will make listenerA and listenerB to be called.
+Next, we ran dispatch function, which will make listenerA and listenerB to be called.
 Then, we unsubscribes listenerA and `dispatch`ed an action.
 Here, only listenerB calls should be `2` because listenerA has been unsubscribed from the store.

-To make this work, we have to make the unsubscibe function remove the listener from the listeners array since we can reference the listener through closure.
+To make this work, we have to make the unsubscribe function remove the listener from the listeners array since we can reference the listener through closure.

 Here is the new re-definition of `subscribe`: